ezili_gy_button

 *

-i know you guys have heard lots about Elian Gonzalez.
-But i'm worried about my babies, the shipload of Haitian children no one cares about, being sent back without even a hearing.
 When i got to Port-au-Prince there was that one U.S. general always turning on the intimidation.
 There were the armies of U.S. military and government lawyers, the innuendoes, the sexism.
 But amidst all the political and economic complications, retarded sexist hassles and bleak difficulties; amidst the legal technicalities and over-complicated mumbo jumbos, it is those people, the simple Haitian fathers, sons, mamas, sisterwomen, and babygirls, breaking sea chains, who held my attention.

 My worst nightmare i think was to stare, do nothing for our people, lose my soul connections 'cause i settled for bourgie freedom, suburban amnesia and joined Prozac-land's unfeeling throngs, cynics and trained zombies.